valhuber/fab-quickstart/README.md

 See the wiki for a [Quick Start for using FAB](https://github.com/valhuber/fab-quickstart/wiki).

-This project contains 2 main folders:
-1. `nw`: is a fab project for a sqlite version northwind (nw), for illustration and testing
-1. `fab_quickstart` code (work in progress - see Explore, below).

 ## Background
 [Flask Application Builder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) provides a rapid means for building web pages for database apps, based on Python and Flask ([QuickStart here](https://sites.google.com/view/app-logic-server/python-fab)).